 According to experts from Gartner, over 40% of data science tasks are going to be automated by 2020.
 And, obviously, automated machine learning (or AutoML) will play an enormous role in this progress.
-However, data science is not the only field where automated machine learning can help — there are much more tasks which can be improved or even completely automated.
+However, data science is not the only field where automated machine learning can help — there are many more tasks that can be improved or even completely automated.
 Keep reading to discover what kind of tasks we are talking about.
-Understand how you can use machine learning for making your own business more efficient and profitable.
+Understand how you can use machine learning for small businesses for making it more efficient and profitable.

 Automated Machine Learning – Tools and methods